ymath-io/ymath.io/content/courses/Welcome file.md

 Extending this analysis, an $L$ with unequal arm lengths is winning because it can always be cut to give the opponent an equal-armed $L$.
 Indeed, *any* position that can be cut down an equal-armed $L$ is winning!
 So perfect players must try to keep the width and height of the position unequal.

 The "square $L$" strategy recalls a strategy-stealing argument, which can be used to show any $m\times n$ rectangle is winning (besides $m=n=1$).
 We proceed by proof by contradiction.
 Suppose the $m\times n$ rectangle is losing.
-Then the first player has a move, say $p
+Then no matter what the first player plays, the opponent gets a winning positionsay at $(x,y)$.

 ## Making things formal